skienzmatishun/rippreport/content/p/catalyst-players/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: A shadowy coalition of political operatives is quietly planting puppet candidates across Baldwin County to seize total municipal control.
+Campaign financial logs and leaked insider emails trace thousands in dark money flowing from rich developers directly into slate campaigns.
+Unmask the political puppets pulling the strings in your local government today.
 ---
 Everyone in Baldwin County should be aware of CATALYST.
 They are a powerful, mostly secret, political group that represent the Status Quo, the good ole boys.
 Good ole boys exist in many places however in Baldwin County they have been bold enough to adopt the title of CATALYST.